pluscubed/recycler-fast-scroll/README.md

 ![Art](./art/small.gif)

 Widget for `RecyclerView` fast scrolling, like Android's built-in fast scroll option for `ListView`.

-Currently only supports verically-scrolling `LayoutManager`s.
+Supports any vertically scrolling `LayoutManager`, as well as proper integration for `AppBarLayout`.

 Planned features are listed at the [issues page](https://github.com/plusCubed/recycler-fast-scroll/issues).
 You can download the sample APK from the [releases page](https://github.com/plusCubed/recycler-fast-scroll/releases).